blanksblanks/Notes/csPS0.md

 object, so we can even, say map string commands to functions.

 22. _What are #import and #include used for?_
-#include and #import request that the proprocessor read a file and add it to
+#include and #import request that the preprocessor read a file and add it to
-its output. #import ensures that the prprocessor only includes a file once.
+its output. #import ensures that the preprocessor only includes a file once.
 #include allows you to include the same file many times, and is generally used
 by C programmers, while Objective-C programmers tend to use #import.
 If the header file you with to include is located in your project directory your wrap